NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``simulation_control_daylight_saving_enabled``
      -
      -
      - Whether to use daylight saving.
-If not provided, the OS-HPXML default (see `HPXML Building Site <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-building-site>`_) is used.
+If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``site_zip_code``
      -
      -